LucasDominguesTressoldi/ManagementTool/README.md

 ### 📁 Create an exe file

+If you don't want to create an executable file, go to the ***dist*** folder of this repository and look for the file called ***app.exe***.

-If you want to create an executable file for the application, make sure you have a recent version of Python 3 installed on your machine, fork that repository and follow the steps below:
+If you want to create an executable file for the application, make sure you have a recent version of Python 3 installed on your machine, fork that repository, and follow the steps below:

 pip install customtkinter
 pip install ctkmessagebox